henningte/ir/README.md

 #> #   spectra <list>
 ```

 `ir_sample_data` is an object of class `ir`.
 An Object of class `ir` is basically a `data.frame` where each row represents one infrared measurement and column `spectra` contains the infrared spectra (one per row) and columns `measurement_id` and `sample_id` represent identifiers for each measurement and sample, respectively.
-This allows effectively storing repeated measurements for the same sample in the same table, as-well-as any metadata and accessory data (e.g. nitrogen content of the sample).
+This allows effectively storing repeated measurements for the same sample in the same table, as well as any metadata and accessory data (e.g. nitrogen content of the sample).

 The column `spectra` is a list column of `data.frame`s, meaning that each cell in `sample_data` contains for column `spectra` a `data.frame`.
 For example, the first element of `ir_sample_data$spectra` represents the first spectrum as a `data.frame`: